abhay-raj19/FitBody/README.md

 ```
 ```markdown
     git push origin branch-name

 ```

-- Make a pull request.
+6. Make a pull request.
-- Pls do Star the repository.
+7. Do ⭐ the repository.

+### 🔩Issues to be welcomed

+1. Content Correction.
+2. Back pages for the linking the webpages.
+3. Navigation of the pages.
+4. New cards for Testimonials with Images.

-### Building FiBody
+### 📦️Building FitBody

 1. Install npm from browser(windows), using ``sudo apt install npm``(linux) in the terminal.